-By Kate Manzanares, Puyallup Tribal Member
+By Kate Manzanares, Puyallup Tribal member

+Puyallup Tribal member Shaun Peterson’s native name is Qwalsius.
+He received that name, which belonged to his great-grandfather, in 2005.
 He was raised in Tacoma, and has been a practicing professional artist since 1996.

 Story pole “River,” which will be located in the casino atrium, depicts the formation of the Puyallup River that was created by two killer whales who were trapped in the mountain after the great flood.
-Due to all the work that Peterson had been commissioned to do throughout the casino, time was in essence so he enlisted help from carvers in his field, including Joe Gobin (Tulalip) and Adam McIsaac.
+Due to all the work that Peterson had been commissioned to do throughout the casino, time was in essence so he enlisted help from carvers in his field, including Joe Gobin (Tulalip) and Adam McIssac.

 The “Sky World” story pole will also be located in the casino atrium.
 Its story came from several sources including Judy Wright, Jack Moses and Ron Simchen.
 The story of the sky and its creatures have deep cultural roots to the Puyallup people on their ancestral lands.